 Balboa Park in San Diego is the crown jewel of the city.
-It spreads out over about 1,200 acres (5 square kilometres) and hosts the zoo, museums, gardens, architecture, restaurants, cafes and many other attraction venues.
+It spreads out over 1,200 acres (5 square kilometres) and hosts the zoo, museums, gardens, architecture, restaurants, cafés and other attraction venues.

-It’s the perfect place to spend an afternoon, but with all the things to do you could easily spend a long weekend there too.
-While San Diego Zoo is the name that stands out among all the things to do in the park, to wander around without a real plan ahead of you and take it as it comes could be as rewarding.
+It’s the perfect place to spend an afternoon, but with all the things to do in the park you could easily spend a long weekend there too.
+While San Diego Zoo is the name that stands out among all the things to do in Balboa Park, to wander around without a real plan ahead of you and take it as it comes could be as rewarding.